kosi-libs/Kodein/README.md

 }
 ```

-Don't forget to declare the application in the `AndroidManifest.xml` file.
+Don't forget to declare the Application in the `AndroidManifest.xml` file.

 Then, in your Activities, Fragments, and other context aware android classes, you can retrieve dependencies.

-There are different ways to access a kodein instance and your dependencies:
+There are different ways to access a Kodein instance and your dependencies:

 #### Using appKodein

-`appKodein` is a function that will work in your context aware android classes provided that your application implements `KodeinApplication`:
+`appKodein` is a function that will work in your context aware Android classes provided that your Application implements `KodeinApplication`:

 ```kotlin
 class MyActivity : Activity() {